hbowie/NotenikMkdown/Mkdown Parser Tests/Pound Signs but no Headings.md

 #1 no pets, 20 amp electrical, can park trailer there.
 #2 pets OK.  $20 pet fee
 arrive before 4:30PM on Friday.

+The following lines should be interpreted as headings.

+# 1 no pets, 20 amp electrical, can park trailer there.
+# 2 pets OK.  $20 pet fee
+# 2023-09-06 Something important happens

 And what happens now?